guanzo/streamgraphmaker/README.md

 # stream-graph-maker

-A simple tool for creating beautiful stream graphs.
+A simple GUI tool for creating beautiful stream graphs.

 Try it at http://bigdata.unc.edu:8084/streamgraphmaker/